Papahana/PrivateVPN/README.rst

     PasswordAuthentication no
     PermitEmptyPasswords no

-Usually the VPS provider has a builtin firewall, but we can add another to be control inside the server.
-We can install nftables:
+Usually the VPS provider has a built in firewall, but we can add another to be controlled inside the server.

 .. code-block:: bash